 In a lot of American style lagers, adjuncts such as corn and rice are used.
-They provide starch in the mash which is broken down into sugars but do not affect the end flavour of the beer (or their contribution is minimal).
+They provide starch in the mash which is broken down into sugars but does not affect the end flavour of the beer (or their contribution is minimal).

-In many instances a low sulfate level is desirable for making good lagers.
+In many instances, a low sulfate level is desirable for making good lagers.
 Many homebrewers who brew lagers will start with distilled or reverse osmosis water and then make salt additions, in particular calcium carbonate, sodium chloride or calcium chloride.
 Gypsum (calcium sulfate) additions are usually wrong for the style.
 With sulfates, levels of below 150ppm are desirable.

 The water profile for a light lager may look like this;

 And a bock;

 SO4 35 – 55